What is Trigeminal Neuralgia?

 Other less common treatment options include traditional surgery to cut portions of the trigeminal nerve or portions of the brain stem via brain surgery.

-Summary of Common Treatment Options for Trigeminal Neuralgia
+Summary of Common Treatment and Surgery Options for Trigeminal Neuralgia

 - Microvascular decompression (MVD) to decompress the trigeminal nerve from an offending compressing blood vessel using brain surgery.
 Recommended to patients